We are scientists, citizens and environmentalists united by our commitment to nature and prosperity for all.

 Robert Stone is New York Coordinator of Environmental Progress and the documentary filmmaker behind “PANDORA’S PROMISE,” which premiered at Sundance in 2013 broadcast on CNN.
 He is co-founder of Energy for Humanity based in London, and is a co-author of the Ecomodernist Manifesto.
 Stone has twice been nominated for Academy Awards, once for Best Feature Documentary, and twice for PrimeTime Emmys.
 His best known work includes “GUERRILLA: The Taking of Patty Hearst” (2004) OSWALD’S GHOST” (2007) EARTH DAYS” (2009) He is a member of the Academy of Motion Picture Arts and Sciences, Directors Guild of America, Writers Guild of America, and the Television Academy.

-Mark Nelson is Environmental Progress' Energy and Environmental Analyst.
+Mark Nelson is Environmental Progress' Senior Analyst.
 He studied aerospace and mechanical engineering at Oklahoma State University and completed his graduate work in nuclear engineering at the University of Cambridge.
 Mark is a runner and musician and likes to take photos of concrete buildings.